Rate Limit Rules

 ), and then set the Event to Attribute

-/ Company
+/ Organization

 Example 6: Your Reblaze deployment includes some Rate Limit Rules out of the box.
 One of them might be a global Rule with settings similar to these:

-Time Frame 3600
+Time frame 3600

 Count by Cookie